DockittDockitt

 Does cropping affect text searchability or copy-paste?

 No. Cropping only changes the visible area of each page.
-Any text inside the PDF — including text in the cropped-out areas — remains searchable and selectable.
+Text in the cropped-out areas is still present in the file and may still be found by search or copy-paste.

 Try it now